peterjmarko/llm-narrative-framework/docs/LIFECYCLE_GUIDE.template.md

 3.  **Compile the Study (`compile_study.ps1`)**: This is the final step.
 It aggregates all data, runs the statistical analysis, and generates the publication-ready reports and plots.

+## Workflow Validation & Reliability

+The experiment lifecycle workflow has been comprehensively validated through integration testing that demonstrates the framework's self-healing capabilities:

+### Automated Corruption Detection
+The audit system can detect and classify multiple types of experiment corruption:

+- **REPAIR_NEEDED**: Single-category failures (missing files, simple corruption)
+- **REPROCESS_NEEDED**: Analysis corruption requiring regeneration
+- **AGGREGATION_NEEDED**: Experiment-level file corruption
+- **MIGRATION_NEEDED**: Complex multi-category corruption (archived functionality)

+### Intelligent Repair Strategies
+The repair system automatically determines the appropriate recovery strategy:

+- **Session Repair**: Re-runs only failed API calls, preserving existing data
+- **Analysis Regeneration**: Rebuilds analysis from raw response data
+- **Configuration Restoration**: Restores corrupted config files from source parameters
+- **Summary Regeneration**: Rebuilds experiment-level aggregation files

+### Validation Coverage
+The framework's reliability is validated through comprehensive testing that covers:
+- End-to-end experiment creation and compilation workflows
+- Deliberate corruption scenarios with automated recovery
+- State detection accuracy across all failure modes
+- Data integrity verification throughout the repair process

+This ensures that researchers can trust the framework to maintain data integrity even when facing common real-world failures like network interruptions, storage errors, or process crashes.

 ## For More Detail

 This guide covers the high-level user journey.
 For a comprehensive technical deep-dive into the framework's architecture, methodology, and configuration options, please see the full **[📖 Framework Manual](DOCUMENTATION.md)**.
-For hands-on learning, the **[🧪 Testing Guide](TESTING.md)** includes interactive tutorials that walk through the complete experiment lifecycle.
+For hands-on learning, the **[🧪 Testing Guide](TESTING.md)** includes comprehensive interactive tutorials, including the Layer 4 integration test that provides a complete guided tour of the experiment lifecycle with deliberate corruption and repair scenarios.